pierre-vigier/Perl6-Math-Matrix/README.md

 Type Conversion
 ===============

-In Str context you will see a tabular representation, in Int the number of cells and in Bool context if the matrix is not zero (all cells are zero as in is-zero).
+In Str context you will see a tabular representation, in Int context the number (count) of cells and in Bool context a False if the matrix is zero (all cells are zero as in is-zero).

 METHODS
 =======